 Jabbar Savalan, a member of the Azerbaijan Popular Front Party's (APFP) youth group, was apparently targeted for using Facebook to call for a “Day of Rage” inspired by protests in the Middle East and North Africa.

-The 20-year-old was today convicted by the district court in the eastern city of Sumgayit for allegedly possessing 0.74g of marijuana.
+The 20-year-old was convicted on Wednesday by the district court in the eastern city of Sumgayit for allegedly possessing 0.74g of marijuana.